gentics/gentics-ui-core/README.md

 This is the common core framework for the Gentics CMS and Mesh UI, and other Angular applications.

-Gentics UI Core 7.8.0 and up supports Angular 7 and 8.
+Gentics UI Core 13.0.2 and up supports Angular 13.

 ## Using ui-core in a project